simdima/tldraid/README.md

 ## How to use?

 **Option #1**
-The working instance of the app can be found [here]("https://tldraid.simlabs.dev) (currently available only in Estonia)
+The working instance of the app can be found [here]("https://tldraid.simlabs.dev) (currently available only to users located in Estonia)

 **Option #2**
 Run it locally using Docker.